1Euro7Cent/Mrballou-drawbot/README.md

 ## This is a beta!

-If you have questions suggestions or bugs, please open an issue or send me a dm per dc(mrballou#9055)
+If you have questions suggestions or bugs, first read the FAQ.
+If not found please open an issue or send me a dm per Discord (mrballou)

 ## installation video (click image):